Ada-Developers-Academy/core-unit-3/javascript-cont/working-with-objects.md

 Computed Properties are a useful way to create property names when we don't know in advance what they should be called.
 We can place an expression in square brackets, and the result of that expression will be used as the name for a property.
 This allows us to do things like generate sequences, or use the contents of a variable as our property names.

-When and how we use these tools will depend on the problem we are solving, but all together they help us write cleaner and more concise Object code!
+When and how we use these tools will depend on the problem we are solving, but all together they help us write cleaner and more concise code!

 ## Resources